 ULEARN-GP Network

 The University of Limerick Education and Research Network in General Practice (ULEARN-GP) is a collaboration of approximately 140 general practices across the country.
 Our affiliation with these practices enables us to offer high quality placements to our students as well as to advance the research interests of the School, specifically in the areas of public health and primary healthcare.
-The network is sub-divided into six geographic "hubs", each led by an individual GP Co-ordinator.
+The network is sub-divided into eight geographic "hubs", each led by an individual GP Co-ordinator.

 The University of Limerick Education and Research Network for General Practice (ULEARN-GP): practice characteristics and general practitioner perspectives.